cosmos/sdk-tutorials/academy/0.0-B9lab-Blockchains/5_crypto.md

 #### Mix and match

-It is possible to mix both ideas, whereby Alice encrypts her message with Bob's public key, then signs the encrypt file with her private key.
-Upon reception, Bob verifies the signature with Alice's public key, then decrypts the file with his private key.
+It is possible to mix both ideas, whereby Alice encrypts her message with Bob's public key, then signs the encrypted file with her private key.
+Upon reception, Bob verifies the signature with Alice's public key, to be sure it came from Alice, then decrypts the file with his private key.

 #### What is this sorcery?